offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Sequence Hidden Markov Models/Probability of Emitted Sequence/Forward Graph Algorithm_TOPIC
 ```

-**WHAT**: Determine the most likely sequence of size n that an HMM will emit.
+**WHAT**: Determine the most likely emitted sequence of size n that an HMM will output.
 For example, the following HMM is most likely to emit ...

  * \[y] when n = 1.
  * \[y, y] when n = 2.